apache/nuttx/configs/samd21-xplained/README.txt

   - Atmel Studio 6.1
   - SAMD21 Xplained Pro-specific Configuration Options
   - Configurations
+cd p
 STATUS/ISSUES
 =============

     1. See configs/samd20-xplained/README.txt.
 This port derives from the SAMD20 Xplained board board and all issues there should apply.
-    2. As of this writing, no testing has been performed.
+    2. 2015-06-28: As of this writing, no testing has been performed.
 The board is on order and testing will begin when I have the board in hand.
+    3. 2015-07-03: Board received.
+Does not work on initial tests.
+There is, apparently, some problem in the clocking setup.

 Modules
 =======